tonylampada/js4grownups/README.md

 js4grownups
 ===========

-Slides for the "Javascript for grown-ups" training session [Watch the Hangout on Youtube](http://www.youtube.com/watch?v=iabZob_YEKg) a few tips:
+Slides for the "Javascript for grown-ups" training session.

+[Watch the Hangout on Youtube](http://www.youtube.com/watch?v=iabZob_YEKg) a few tips:

 * Description has timelinks - you can skip to topics you want